asphalt-framework/asphalt-sqlalchemy/docs/testing.rst

     @pytest.fixture(scope='session')
     def root_context(event_loop, root_component):
         # This is the top level context that remains open throughout the testing session
-        with Context() as context:
+        with Context() as root_ctx:
-            # Get the Engine resource for the default database connection
+            # Run all database operations in a short lived context!
-            engine = context.require_resource(Engine)
+            with Context(root_ctx) as ctx:
                 # Remove tables and views left over from any previous testing session
-            clear_database(engine)
+                clear_database(ctx.sql.bind)

                 # Create the current tables
-            Base.metadata.create_all(engine)
+                Base.metadata.create_all(ctx.sql.bind)

                 # Add some base data to the database here (if necessary for your application)
-            with Context(context) as subcontext:
+                ctx.sql.add(Person(name='Test person'))

-                subcontext.dbsession.add(Person(name='Test person'))
+            # When you "yield" inside a with: block, the block won't end until the yield returns
             yield context